clarkezone/clarkezone.github.io/_posts/2023-07-29-tailscale-operator.md

 and from there derive the following learnings of the state of things:

-1. A common hypthysis for why the Tailscale proxy doesn't work in some instances is lack of support for NFTABLEs in the current Tailscale implementation.
+1. A common hypothesis for why the Tailscale proxy doesn't work in some instances is lack of support for NFTABLEs in the current Tailscale implementation.
 This will be problematic for hosts running the newer nftables implementation.
 2. iptables provides firewall and route configuration functionality.
-Due to limitations (performance and stability) a more modern alternative called nftables was developerd.
+Due to limitations (performance and stability) a more modern alternative called nftables was developed.
 More details here: [https://linuxhandbook.com/iptables-vs-nftables/](https://linuxhandbook.com/iptables-vs-nftables/)
 3. Ubuntu 20.04 uses the legacy iptables implementation where-as 22.04 moved to nftables.
-4. Since only one implementaiton is installed / active on a host at one time, it is necessary to detect which is running and use appropriate API's.
+4. Since only one implementation is installed / active on a host at one time, it is necessary to detect which is running and use appropriate API's.
 5. This is not a new thing.
-The KubeProxy had to accomodate this situation back in 2018 as mentioned in this issue [https://github.com/kubernetes/kubernetes/issues/71305](https://github.com/kubernetes/kubernetes/issues/71305)
+The KubeProxy had to accommodate this situation back in 2018 as mentioned in this issue [https://github.com/kubernetes/kubernetes/issues/71305](https://github.com/kubernetes/kubernetes/issues/71305)
-6. On the Tailscale side, an NFTABLE patch recently landed adding support for NFTABLES albiet experimental and behind a tailscaled flag.
+6. On the Tailscale side, an NFTABLE patch recently landed adding support for NFTABLES albeit experimental and behind a tailscaled flag.
 [https://github.com/tailscale/tailscale/pull/8555](https://github.com/tailscale/tailscale/pull/8555)
 7. Full support for ntrables in tailscaled including autodetetcion is sitll in progress, not on by default and not available for Kubetnetes scenarios.